-July 16, August 20 | 12pm, 1pm, 3pm | Wavertree | Free
+Third Saturday of the Month | June–July | 12pm, 1pm, 3pm | Wavertree | Free

-Join the Seaport Museum for captivating performances in a drop-in mini-workshop that explores the rich musical tradition of sea chanteys—songs used by old-time sailors to facilitate their work at sea.
+Join the Seaport Museum for captivating performances in a free mini-workshop that explores the rich musical tradition of sea chanteys—songs used by old-time sailors to facilitate their work at sea.
 These catchy rhythms served as a unifying force during various tasks like hauling on lines and engaging in labor that required synchronized effort and heave-hos.

 Step aboard the 1885 tall ship Wavertree, where the knowledgeable chantey singer and educator, Chris Koldewey, will guide participants to different parts of the vessel.
 Through interactive demonstrations, he will showcase how these songs were sung while working with halyards, at the capstan, winch, and more.